rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-23-const-if-match.md

 inside the `const fn`, we don't detect that all fields of `tuple` have been moved out of, and thus conservatively assume that the drop impl for `tuple` will run.
-While this particular case is trivial, there are other, more complex ones that would require a more expensive solution.
-It is an open question how precise we want to be here.
+While this particular case is trivial, there are other, more complex ones that would require a more comprehensive solution.
+It is an open question how precise we want to be here, since more precision means longer compile times, even for users that have no need for more expressiveness.

 [`const-eval`]: https://github.com/rust-lang/const-eval
 [drop]: https://github.com/rust-lang/const-eval/blob/master/static.md#drop